L3tum/CPU-Benchmark/Readme.md

 This tool is licensed under the GNU GPLv3.
 This tool and the developers are not responsible for bricking your system (e.g. when you're running without a thermal treshold).

 You may contact us if the license is not suitable for your needs.

+## Acknowledgements

+- [CommandLine](https://github.com/commandlineparser/commandline) for the command line options
+- [ShellProgressBar](https://github.com/Mpdreamz/shellprogressbar) for the progress bar
+- [HTMLAgilityPack](https://github.com/zzzprojects/html-agility-pack) used in the HTML benchmark
+- [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) used in the JSON benchmark and for saves
+- [SharpZipLib](https://github.com/icsharpcode/SharpZipLib) used for the (de)compression benchmarks